 As Trump told the gathered media, “Everybody knows we need border security.
 We need a wall.
 I think it’s a very bad subject for the Democrats.”

-And it may be getting worse, as he will certainly not be open to making the next big deal on the Hill.We value your comments!
-Please weigh in on our comment section below.
+And it may be getting worse, as he will certainly not be open to making the next big deal on the Hill.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com